imbue-ai/speech_recognition_demo/README.md

 # Speech Recognition Demo

-A minimal Python project demonstrating speech recognition using Hugging Face Transformers.
-This project showcases:
+A minimal Python project demonstrating a Devcontainer for speech recognition:

 - **UV cache pre-warming**: Dependencies are installed during container build
 - **Hugging Face model pre-downloading**: Models are downloaded into the container image
-- **Minimal boilerplate**: Clean, simple code structure

 ## Project Structure